ryukirisame/learningjs/callbacks&promises.md

 #### Returning Values

-1. If the callback function passed to .then() returns a non-Promise value, that value is automatically wrapped in a Promise.
+1. If the callback function attached to .then() returns a non-Promise value, that value is automatically wrapped in a Promise.
 The new Promise will resolve with this value.
 ```
 Promise.resolve(1)
   .then(value => {